sequelize/sequelize/README.md

 - Curly braces for single line if blocks.
 I always add curly braces to if blocks.
 Same for loops and other places.
 - Spacing.
 Indentation = 2 spaces.
 Also I add a lot of spaces where possible.
 See below.
 - Anonymous functions over names functions.
 Usually I declare a function and assign it to a variable: `var foo = function() {}`
+- Variable declarations.
+If multiple variables are defined, I use a leading comma for separation.

 #### 6.1.
 Spaces ####